bmeviauac01/datadriven/docs/homework/ef/index.md

 ## Exercise 1: Database mapping using Code First model and queries (2 points)

 Prepare the (partial) mapping of the database using Entity Framework _Code First_ modeling.
 The Entity Framework Core package is part of the project, so you can start coding.
 The central class for database access is the DbContext.
-This class already exists with name `ProductDBContext`.
+This class already exists with the name `ProductDBContext`.

 1. Map the product entity.
-Create a new class with name `DbProduct` with the following code.
+Create a new class with the name `DbProduct` with the following code.
 (The _Db_ prefix indicates that this class is within the scope of the database.
 This will be relevant in the next exercise.)
-We are relying on conventions as much as possible: use property names that match the column names to make mapping automatic.
+We rely on conventions as much as possible: use property names that match the column names to make mapping automatic.

     ```C#
     using System.ComponentModel.DataAnnotations.Schema;